 A table with the isotopes of all chemical elements.
 This list contains all naturally occurring isotopes and the most important of the artificially produced isotopes.
 There are also numerous other artificially generated, highly radioactive isotopes of each element, which have been omitted here.
-The list also contains the most important isomers.
+The list also contains the most important nuclear isomers.
 Isomers can be recognized by the superscript m next to the mass number.

 The most common isotope of an element is shown in bold.
 Radioisotopes (radioactive isotopes) are italic and red, quasi-stable isotopes with extremely long half-lives and very weak radiation are italic and dark red.